Bogdanp/personal-website/content/post/google-groups.md

 What annoys me, though, is how hard they make it for someone who doesn't have a Google account to join a Google Group.
-If you visit a group and you're not logged in, there's no way for you to join via the UI that's presented to you.
+If you visit a group and you're not logged in, there's no way for you to join via the UI.
 This makes it seem like you can't join unless you create an account, but that's not the case!
-If you append `/join` to any Google Group URL, you'll be presented with a modal dialog that you can use to subscribe.
-So to join `racket-users`, you can visit [this URL].
+You can still join groups by sending an e-mail to `group-name+subscribe@googlegroups.com`.
+For example, to join the `racket-users` group, you would send an e-mail to `racket-users+subscribe@googlegroups.com`.
+If the group you want to join has spaces in its name, replace the spaces with dashes in the e-mail address.

 If you were wondering about how to join a group without a Google account, now you know!
 And if you're considering starting a new